 Generally, in the context of the child allowance, the same rules apply to a married couple, as for individual taxation.
 However, the amounts of the allowance are doubled for married spouses.
-It amounts to 6,024 euros per year and child in 2009.
-It was raised to 7,008 euros in 2010 and has stayed constant ever since.
+It amounted to 7,008 per year and child for the years 2011-2014 and was raised to 7,152 euros in 2015.
 Since 2000, it includes an allowance for child care.